DEFRA/ffc-jenkins-pipeline-library/vars/helm.md

 - the chart version
 - additional command line parameters to send to the Helm deployment

-New usage:
+Example usage:

 ```
 def extraCommands = "--values ./helm/ffc-demo-web/aws-values.yaml"
-defraUtils.deployRemoteChart('ffc-demo', 'ffc-demo-web', '1.1.7', extraCommands)
+helm.deployRemoteChart('ffc-demo', 'ffc-demo-web', '1.1.7', extraCommands)
 ```

-### helm.deployRemoteChart
+## deployRemoteChart

-Deploys a Helm chart from a remote (Artifactory) chart repository to Kubernetes.
+Deploys a Helm chart from a remote chart repository (Artifactory) to Kubernetes.

 Takes four parameters:
 - the environment to deploy into